directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson09.md

 {{</alert>}}

 {{<card header="**1st script**">}}
-The photo shows a bride and a groom on a bicycle rushing to their wedding reception. <br/>
+The photo shows a bride and groom on a bicycle rushing to their wedding reception. <br/>
-The groom, dressed in a white shirt, a blue suit, and a matching tie, leans forward as he pedals the bicycle. <br/>
+The groom, dressed in a white shirt, a blue suit, and a matching tie, leans forward as he pedals. <br/>
 The grassy lawn appears to pose a challenge for the groom to pedal smoothly.<br/>
 Meanwhile, the bride, dressed in a pristine white wedding dress and a veil that is held in place by a tiara, helps by pushing from behind. <br/>
 The front basket holds a bouquet, ready for the toss later.<br/>
 In the background, there seems to be a cabin with wooden planks for siding and a cute little fir tree planted outside. <br/>
-The newlyweds probably used this cabin to get ready for the ceremony.<br/>
+The newlyweds to be, probably used this cabin to get ready for the ceremony.<br/>
 <br/>
 Since the explanation is long, I'll pause here.<br/>
 <br/>